Manage OCI Artifacts and Supply Chain Artifacts with ORAS

 az acr login -n $REGISTRY

-If Docker isn't available, you can utilize the AD token provided for authentication.
+If Docker isn't available, you can use the AD token provided for authentication.
 Authenticate with your individual Microsoft Entra identity using an AD token.
 Always use "000..." for the USER_NAME as the token is parsed through the PASSWORD variable.
+The token used by az acr login is valid for three hours.

 Push and Pull OCI Artifacts with ORAS